diem/dip/dips/dip-0.md

   * Each DIP file should include the following information:
 Preamble - [RFC 822](https://tools.ietf.org/html/rfc822) style headers containing metadata about the DIP, including the DIP number, a short descriptive title (limited to a maximum of 44 characters), and the author details.
-  * Simple Summary - Provide a simplified and layman-accessible explanation of the DIP.
-  * Abstract - a short (~200 word) description of the technical issue being addressed.
+  * Summary - a short (~200 word) description of the DIP.
-  * Motivation (*optional) - The motivation is critical for DIPs that want to change the Diem protocol.
+  * Motivation (\*optional) - The motivation is critical for DIPs that want to change the Diem protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the DIP solves.
 DIP submissions without sufficient motivation may be rejected outright.
   * Specification - The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations of the Diem protocol or any other Diem platforms that may emerge.
   * Rationale - The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g., how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.
-  * Backwards Compatibility - All DIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
+  * Backwards Compatibility (\*optional) - All DIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The DIP must explain how the author proposes to deal with these incompatibilities.
 DIP submissions without a sufficient backwards compatibility treatise may be rejected outright.
-  * Test Cases - Test cases for an implementation are mandatory for DIPs that are affecting consensus changes.
-Other DIPs can choose to include links to test cases if applicable.
+  * Test Cases(\*optional) - Test cases for an implementation are mandatory for DIPs that involve interoperability such as networking, consensus, off-chain protocols, etc. Other DIPs can choose to include links to test cases if applicable.
   * Implementations - The implementations must be completed before any DIP is given status “Final,” but it need not be completed before the DIP is merged as draft.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of “rough consensus and running code” is still useful when it comes to resolving many discussions of API details.
+This should be a link to the implementation and not an implementation defined within the DIP itself.
   * Copyright Waiver - All DIPs must be in the public domain.
 See the bottom of this DIP for an example copyright waiver.

 ## DIP Header Preamble

 Each DIP must begin with an [RFC 822](https://www.ietf.org/rfc/rfc822.txt) style header preamble, preceded and followed by three hyphens (---).
 This header is also termed ["front matter" by Jekyll](https://jekyllrb.com/docs/front-matter/).
 The headers must appear in the following order.
-Headers marked with "*" are optional and are described below.
+Headers marked with "\*" are optional and are described below.
 All other headers are required.

-`DIP:` (this is determined by the DIP Manager).
+`DIP:` DIP number is dictated by the GitHub issue.
 `title`:
 `author:` a list of the author's or authors' name(s) and/or username(s), or name(s) and email(s).
 Details are below.
-`* discussions-to:` a url pointing to the official discussion thread `Status:` <Draft | Last Call | Accepted | Final | Rejected>
+`issue:` a hyperlink to the GitHub issue.
+`Status:` <Draft | Last Call | Accepted | Final | Rejected>
 `* last-call-end-date:`
 `type:` <Standards Track (Core, Networking, Interface, Application) | Informational | Meta>